We’re convinced one of the best Christmas movies of all time is Elf! Will Ferrel is the perfect Christmas elf!

 Crafting is a great way for kids to learn new skills and have fun at the same time.
 It helps them to develop their creative thinking, fine motor skills, and problem-solving abilities.
 And, best of all, it’s a great way to bond with family and friends.

-Add in some more fun Christmas crafts with these top ideas:
+Add in some more fun Christmas crafts with these fun ideas:

-Elf on the Shelf Paper Bag Puppet – Christmas is a time for family, friends, and of course, elves!
+Elf on the Shelf Paper Bag Puppet – Christmas is a great time for family, friends, and of course, easy elf crafts!
 This Elf on the Shelf craft is not only a fun activity for kids, but it also helps bring the Christmas spirit to life.
-All you need is a paper bag, some paper, and some glue!
+All you need is a paper bag, some construction paper, and a glue stick to make this paper elf craft!

-Grinch Tissue Paper Craft – The Grinch is a classic Christmas character, and this craft is a fun and easy way to bring him to life.
-Plus, it’s great for fine motor practice.
+Grinch Tissue Paper Craft – Calling Santa’s little helpers!
+The Grinch is a classic Christmas character, and this simple craft is a fun and easy way to bring him to life.
+Plus, it’s a super fun craft for fine motor practice.
 All you need is some tissue paper and a few other supplies and you’re ready to go!

 Christmas Activities